Surgical Emergencies in Childhood

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

-This is where a segment of bowel becomes invaginated into the immediately distal bowel.
+Intussusception is where a segment of bowel becomes invaginated into the immediately distal bowel.

-- It is the most common cause of obstruction in children aged 5 months to 3 years.
+- It is the most common cause of intestinal obstruction in children aged 5 months to 3 years.

 - It accounts for 25% of all abdominal surgical emergencies in children aged younger than 5 years.